What we do

 Jane is a former primary school teacher and early years lecturer.
 She is the director of Inside-out-Nature, and author of the book “Understanding the Danish Forest School Approach”.
 She spends her time supervising training around the world, giving conference presentations, writing about children and nature, leading residential study trips in Denmark, and playing in the forest with children and pedagogues from the surrounding nature kindergartens.

 Markos has worked in outdoor and environmental education with the Greek Bear Sanctuary, Organization Earth, and Planet Agents.
-He runs the Forest and Nature school program at Paichnidagogeio kindergarten and preschool, and is part of the Inside-out-Nature training team.
+He runs the Forest and Nature school program at Paichnidagogeio preschool and elementary, and is part of the Inside-out-Nature training team.
 He also works as a kayak instructor, escorting children and adults on adventures in nature.